British Values at St Matthew’s Catholic Primary School

 Respect is at the core of our school ethos and is modelled by students and staff alike.
 The school promotes respect for others and this is reiterated through our classroom and learning environments as well as extra-curricular activities such as sport.

-In line with our commitment to democracy students at St. Matthew’s Catholic Primary School are always able to voice their opinions and we foster an environment where students are safe to disagree with each other.
+In line with our commitment to democracy students at St. Matthew’s Catholic Primary School are always able to voice their opinions and we foster an environment where students feel safe to disagree with each other.
 Our code of conduct promotes the values of respect and responsibility.
 The school council also provides the students with an arena where they can bring up and discuss any issues that may undermine the school ethos.

 Tolerance of those of Different Faiths and Beliefs